 Interest Rates: We are subject to interest rate fluctuations on borrowings under our revolving credit facilities.
-At December 27, 2015, we had \$10 million of outstanding borrowings under our credit facilities.
-The interest expense related to borrowings under the credit facilities during the six months ended December 27, 2015 was \$44,000.
+At March 27, 2016, we had \$18 million of outstanding borrowings under our credit facilities.
+The interest expense related to borrowings under the credit facilities during the nine months ended March 27, 2016 was \$95,000.
 A 10% increase or decrease in the interest rate on our borrowings would not have a material effect on our financial position, results of operations or cash flows.

 Foreign Currency: We are subject to foreign currency exchange rate exposure related to the U.S. dollar costs of our manufacturing operations in Mexico.
 A portion of our manufacturing costs are incurred in Mexican pesos, which causes our earnings and cash flows to fluctuate due to changes in the U.S. dollar/Mexican peso exchange rate.
 We own and operate manufacturing operations in Mexico.
 As a result, a portion of our manufacturing costs are incurred in Mexican pesos, which causes our earnings and cash flows to fluctuate due to changes in the U.S. dollar/Mexican peso exchange rate.
-We own and operate manufacturing operations in Mexico.
-As a result, a portion of our manufacturing costs are incurred in Mexican pesos, which causes our earnings and cash flows to fluctuate due to changes in the U.S. dollar/Mexican peso exchange rate.
-As of December 27, 2015, we have executed contracts with Bank of Montreal that provide for bi-weekly Mexican peso currency forward contracts for a portion of our estimated peso denominated operating costs.
+As of March 27, 2016, we have executed contracts with Bank of Montreal that provide for bi-weekly Mexican peso currency forward contracts for a portion of our estimated peso denominated operating costs.
 The current peso currency forward contracts include settlement dates that began on October 16, 2015 and end on June 15, 2017.
 No forward contracts were in place during fiscal 2015 or outstanding as of June 28, 2015.
-Additional contracts were entered into subsequent to December 27, 2015.
-Refer to Subsequent Event in Noted to Condensed Consolidated Financial Statements included herein.
-Our objective in entering into these currency forward contracts are not used for speculative purposes and are not designated as hedges.
-As a result, all currency forward contracts are not used for speculative purposes and are not designated as hedges.
-As a result, all currency forward contracts are reported in current earnings as part of Other Income, net.
+Our objective in entering into these currency forward contracts is to minimize our earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
+The Mexican peso forward contracts are not used for speculative purposes and are not designated as hedges.
+As a result, all currency forward contracts are recognized in our accompanying condensed consolidated financial statements at fair value and changes in the fair value are reported in current earnings as part of Other Income, net.

-The following table quantifies the outstanding Mexican peso forward contracts as of December 27, 2015 (thousands of dollars, except average forward contract exchange rates):
+The following table quantifies the outstanding Mexican peso forward contracts as of March 27, 2016 (thousands of dollars, except average forward contract exchange rates):

-Average Forward N otional Contractual Effective Dates A mount Exchange Rate Fair Value Buy MXP/Sell USD January 5, 2016 - June 21, 2016 \$ 9,000 16.00 \$ (714) Buy MXP/Sell USD July 15, 2016 - June 15, 2017 \$ 12,000 17.51 \$ (153)
+Average Forward Effective Dates Notional Amount Contractual Exchange Rate Fair Value Buy MXP/Sell USD January 5, 2016 - June 21, 2016 \$ 4,500 16.00 \$ (436) Buy MXP/Sell USD July 15, 2016 - June 15, 2017 \$ 24,000 17.95 \$ (164)